Lighting ideas: tips to illuminate every room

 Rise and fall pendants allow you to alter the intensity of the light while dimmer switches offer flexibility at different times of the day.

-For more advice on lighting your kitchen, check out our six ideas for transforming your kitchen with lighting.
+For more in-depth advice on lighting your kitchen, check out these six ideas for transforming your kitchen with lighting.

 Living room lighting ideas